Blog Archives

 The Clifton StrengthsFinder® was developed by the Gallup Organization.
 Based on a lot of interview data, they came up with 34 distinct patterns of strengths, or what they call “talent themes”.
 The online self-assessment tells individuals which of those “themes” are most pronounced in them.
 From the perspective of management consulting, the assumption here is that by identifying people’s strengths, an organization’s overall performance can be improved.

 The VIA Survey was created by Christopher Peterson and Martin Seligman, well-known researchers in the field of positive psychology.
 It is designed to identify a person’s profile of character strengths.
 The inventory informed the Character Strengths and Virtues Handbook (CSV), a counterpart to the Diagnostic and Statistical Manual of Mental Disorders (DSM) used in traditional psychology.
-Unlike the DSM, which categorizes human deficits and disorders, the CSV classifies positive human strengths.

 A Career Development Tool For Academics